spelunky-fyi/overlunky/README.md

   - If your game crashes when actually trying to use the tools:
     + We're not currently compatible with modlunky2, sorry!
     + Some entities just crash the game, try to avoid them next time.
+  - If you're missing some overlay windows:
+    + Delete `Spelunky 2/imgui.ini` to reset tool window positions.
+  - If you mess up your keyboard shortcuts:
+    + Delete `Spelunky 2/hotkeys.ini` to reset shortcut keys.

 ## Development
 If you'd rather build it yourself or help with development, clone the repository, get some Rust and C++ build tools and run this to get started: